DunbrackLab/Identify_18_BetaTurn_Types/README.md

 * Filename (minus ".cif" or ".pdb")

 The code also saves the mmCIF file produced by mkdssp and is named (in this example) 3e5a_dssp.cif.

+# Caution

+mkdssp might fail on some PDB and mmCIF files.
+For instance, for AlphaFold3 models in mmCIF format, you need to remove references to the _audit_conform.dict records.
+I'll try to fix this later.